Average number of students offered a place per year

-Downing takes two or three land economists each year and has the advantage of having a member of the Department as a Fellow of the College.
+Downing takes two or three land economists each year and has the advantage of having a member of the Department as an Emeritus Fellow of the College.

 Because of the small number of places for Land Economy in each College, the Directors of Studies keep in close contact with each other so that if one College has a large number of good quality applicants but cannot take them all, other Colleges will consider them.